Fire and rescue services

 Check the Embassy website for details about opening hours and any temporary closures.

 You need an appointment for passport and notarial services.
-Book via the Embassy website or Facebook page.
+Book via the Embassy website.

 In a consular emergency, if you can't contact an embassy, call the 24-hour Consular Emergency Centre on: